-During my several visits to Surfers Paradise, I have stayed of Towers of Chevron , which is centrally located to shopping areas and beach at Surfers Paradise.
-Public Holidays and Christmas Season bring street performers, concerts and kids activities over the weekends.
+During my several visits to Surfers Paradise, I have stayed at Towers of Chevron , which is centrally located in the shopping areas and beach at Surfers Paradise.
+Public Holidays and Christmas Season bring street performers, concerts and kids' activities over the weekends.

 Alternative Route from Sydney to Gold Coast

-Tamworth is next major down popular for Australian Country Music and car racing.
-This is a great city to stopover if you have more time to spare.
+Tamworth is the next major down popular for Australian Country Music and car racing.
+This is a great city to stop over if you have more time to spare.
 We proceeded to "Big Golden Guitar" to take some memorable pictures.

 Our first stopover for the night was at Armidale, a beautiful town of Armidale.
-Developed around 1850s Armidale enjoyed the riches of the gold rush, evident in nice historical buildings and architecture of the town.
-Armidale has a number of heritage buildings including cathedral and post office buildings.
+Developed around the 1850s Armidale enjoyed the riches of the gold rush, evident in the nice historical buildings and architecture of the town.
+Armidale has a number of heritage buildings including a cathedral and post office buildings.

-Powerhouse Armidale Hotel by Rydes is one of the best places to stay in Armidale.
+Rydges Armidale is one of the best places to stay in Armidale.
 There are plenty of nice cafes and restaurants in the city area.
-In winters, the shops and businesses close early therefore, it is advisable to plan an early dinner.
+In winter, the shops and businesses close early therefore, it is advisable to plan an early dinner.

 The drive to Coffs Harbour from Armidale passes through Dorrigo National Park.
-This place is ideal for bushwalking, trekking or enjoying a picnic in the grounds of the park.
+This place is ideal for bushwalking, trekking or enjoying a picnic on the grounds of the park.
 The lookout in the park provides an amazing view of the New England Tablelands.
-Take a walk along the track to a beautiful Dorrigo Waterfalls.
+Take a walk along the track to the beautiful Dorrigo Waterfalls.